When autoplay is enabled videos will start playing automatically, you can turn off autoplay by clicking checkbox.

 Widgets for clock, weather, toggles, battery, and others.

 Colourform and Kairo theme packs extend customization and styles.
+They also allow for more modern theming.

 Widgets for tablets too!